alexteeter/DigitalCharacterSheet/README.md

 ## Overview
 A simple Python-based program that tracks all (most) of the stats and numbers needed for D&D, that's homebrew-agnostic, and pretty editable.
 This is a work in progress, but can get most characters through any campaign.
 Using user-input, the program can create, save, load, and import characters.
 Save data for each cahracter is stored locally in a human-editable .ini file for easy access.
+This program is meant to supplement a paper character sheet, keeping track of numbers that change often, saving the user from erasing over and over.
 ## Requirements
 Windows, for now.
 ### If running from .py or .bat